Behnam7660/Fourier-Denoising/README.md

 # Fourier-Denoising_1D
-This function can smooth n number of same-length 1D arrays, simultaneously with FFT algorithm.
+This function can smooth n number of same-length 1D arrays, simultaneously with the FFT algorithm.

 fourier_smooth(data, rate, tail):

     data =  data to be smoothed.
-Must be in 3Dshape of : (number of curves, length of curves, 1) rate = rate of smoothing. min = 0, max = 1 tail = in order to reduce gibbs phenomenon, a tail with arbitrary length can be added to both sides of the curve return = array of the smoothed curve
+Must be in a 3Dshape of : (number of curves, length of curves, 1) rate = rate of smoothing. min = 0, max = 1 tail = in order to reduce the Gibbs phenomenon, a tail with arbitrary length can be added to both sides of the curve return = array of the smoothed curve

 ![Example1](https://user-images.githubusercontent.com/72737338/135656066-1e44f301-1e8f-46d5-b946-659267cccc47.png)